This post is part of the 30 Ways of Homesteading Round Robin.

 The goal of this article is to bring together all the resources you’ll need to get your system built and running safely.

 Materials To Use – What’s Safe?

 Many of the materials we use in building our houses leech toxic chemicals into rainwater.

 It’s important to know what you’re building your catchment system with, and the potential risks, before you start spending your money and time.

-Looking to places where these systems are relied on today will help give us useful tips for building our rainwater catchment system tomorrow.
+Looking at places where these systems rely on today will help give us useful tips for building our rainwater catchment system tomorrow.

 Did you know that 30,000 to 60,000 people in Hawaii depend on rainwater for survival?

 With that many people using rainwater all year round, Hawaii is a great place to start.

 From The University of Hawaii’s College of Tropical Agriculture and Human Resources Cooperative Extension Service Hawaii’s Pollution Prevention Information

 The condition of your rainwater catchment roof, gutters, pipes, and tank affect the potential for contamination of your water supply.
 This is especially important to consider if you use your catchment water for drinking.